MaelLefeuvre/grups-rs-benchmark/README.md

    3. Pileup these samples using samtools, while targeting the AADR v52.2 '1240K' snp callset.
    4. Apply GRUPS-rs on this pileup (`pedigree-pop: "EUR"`, `seq-error-rate: 0.0`, `reps: 1000`)

-2. Create a conda environment for jupyter-notebook:
+3. Create a conda environment for jupyter-notebook:
    ```bash
    conda env create -f envs/hazleton-analysis.yml
    bash envs/hazleton-analysis.post-deploy.sh
    ```
-3. Open and run the jupyter-notebook environment
+4. Open and run the jupyter-notebook environment
    ```bash
    conda activate hazleton-analysis
    jupyter-notebook ./notebooks
    ```
+###### Output:

-Results and plots should be located in `results/hazleton`
+- Results and plots should be located in `results/hazleton`